Religious_Education>> Adult Confirmation

 Do I need to go to confession before going to Confirmation class?

 A Good question!
 It is not a bad idea.
 If you have found that you have been away from the sacrament of reconciliation, then go to your instructor and ask for a guide to this sacrament.
-THere is one online, just click here!
+There is one online, just click here!

-You will be encouraged to go to confession during your formation. and will be encouraged to go before you make the actual sacrament of COnfirmation.
+You will be encouraged to go to confession during your formation. and will be encouraged to go before you make the actual sacrament of Confirmation.

 When does the Sacrament of Confirmation occur?

-Confirmations occuring throughout the Dioceses must first be cleared the scheduled.
+All Confirmations occuring within the Dioceses afe approved, cleared and then scheduled by the dioceses.
 All this is based on availability and the venues.
 Once the dates are shceduled then the Parish is notified.
-Once the Parish is Notified then the dates will be given to the candidates.
+The scheduld date ussually is not kown util sometime after the end of January of the new year.

 Materials